Data Centers in Ruse

 |---|---|---|

-| Global Connectivity Grade | B | Reliable regional interconnection point. |
+| Global Connectivity Grade | B | Reliable regional interconnection point for Balkan traffic. |

-| Direct Cloud On-Ramps | 0 – as of September 2025 | Nearest on-ramps located in Sofia. |
+| Direct Cloud On-Ramps | 0 – as of September 2025 | Nearest on-ramps are located in Sofia. |

-| Power Cost | €0.09/kWh – as of August 2025 | Competitive rates with high nuclear output. |
+| Power Cost | €0.09/kWh – as of August 2025 | Competitive rates supported by high nuclear output. |

-| Disaster Risk | Low (2.6/10) – as of September 2025 | Stable profile with moderate seismic considerations. |
+| Disaster Risk | Low (2.6/10) – as of September 2025 | Stable profile with specific seismic and river factors. |

-| Tax Incentives | No – as of September 2025 | Standard national trade financing applies. |
+| Tax Incentives | No – as of September 2025 | Standard national trade financing applies locally. |

-| Sales Tax | 20% VAT – as of September 2025 | Consistent with Bulgarian national rates. |
+| Sales Tax | 20% VAT – as of September 2025 | Based on standard Bulgarian national tax rates. |

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: Carrier count: over 5.
-While the market footprint is specialized, it hosts essential national and regional fiber operators as of September 2025.
-This concentration ensures reliable transit and local loop services for specific industrial and transport requirements.
+Carrier Density & Carrier Neutrality: Carrier count: over 2 as of September 2025.
+While the provider footprint is specialized, it includes essential national and regional fiber operators.
+This concentration ensures reliable transit and local loop services for industrial and transport requirements.

-Direct Cloud On-Ramps: Over 0, enabling access to 0 cloud regions.
-There are no direct native on-ramps for AWS, Google Cloud (GCP), or Microsoft Azure as of September 2025.
-Organizations typically access these services via private transport or protected waves to Sofia or Bucharest.
+Direct Cloud On-Ramps: 0, enabling access to 0 cloud regions as of September 2025.
+There are no native direct on-ramps for AWS, Google Cloud (GCP), or Microsoft Azure in the immediate metro.
+Organizations typically access these services via private transport or protected waves to larger hubs in Sofia.

-Internet Exchange Points (IXPs): Local peering is primarily managed through private interconnects or by leveraging backhaul to national exchanges such as BIX.bg or NetIX in the capital city as of September 2025.
+Internet Exchange Points (IXPs): Local peering is primarily managed through private interconnects or by leveraging backhaul to national exchanges such as BIX.bg or NetIX in the capital as of September 2025.
 This setup allows for efficient traffic exchange while maintaining a focused local footprint.

-Bare Metal: High-performance compute requirements are met by regional specialists such as OVHcloud or Leaseweb, which provide reliable infrastructure for distributed workloads as of September 2025.
+Bare Metal: High-performance compute requirements are met by regional specialists such as OVHcloud or Leaseweb as of September 2025.
+These providers offer reliable infrastructure for distributed workloads and localized edge computing.

 Power Analysis